 - A spoken or written account of connected events; a story.

 - The practice or art of telling stories.

 - A representation of a particular situation or process in such a way as to reflect or conform to an overarching set of aims or values.

-For web stories it’s the best to choose among writing in 1st or 3rd person viewpoint narrative.
-This though depends on the story subject, material you have or what do you think will trigger your audience emotions better.
-An example for 3rd person narrative headline would be “What to do for 5 days in Paris”, and for 1st narrative “How I spent 5 days in the capital of France”.
+For web stories, it’s best to choose between writing in 1st or 3rd person viewpoint narrative.
+This though depends on the story subject, the material you have, or what you think will trigger your audience's emotions better.
+An example for 3rd person perspective narrative headline would be “What to do for 5 days in Paris”, and for 1st narrative “How I spent 5 days in the capital of France”.

 Once you stick with the viewpoint, keep it throughout the whole story because it will make your audience interpret the story better and with more confidence towards the end.

-BONUS TIP: Try to avoid fast pacing topics.
-Google loves editorial content that lasts for longer period of time.
+BONUS TIP: Try to avoid fast-pacing topics.
+Google loves editorial content that lasts for longer periods of time.

 - How to create a quesadilla in 5 simple steps